New Mexico vs. UNLV NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- New Mexico and its opponents have combined for 45 points -- this matchup's over/under -- just two times this year.
+- New Mexico and its opponents have scored at least 45 points -- this matchup's over/under -- just twice this season.

+- UNLV's games have gone over 45 points in six of seven chances this season.

+- Saturday's total is 11.4 points higher than the combined 33.6 PPG average of the two teams.

-- The combined points per game average of the two teams, 33.6, is 11.4 points fewer than Saturday's over/under.
+- The 61.5 points per game these two squads have surrendered to opponents this season are 16.5 more than the 45 over/under in this contest.

-- This contest's over/under is 16.5 points lower than the 61.5 these two squads combine to give up per game in 2021.

-- The average total in Lobos games this season is 47.5, 2.5 points above Saturday's total of 45.
+- Lobos games this season feature an average total of 47.5 points, a number 2.5 points higher than Saturday's over/under.

 - The 45-point total for this game is 10.6 points below the 55.6 points per game average total in Rebels games this season.